ptrscll/gdmate/docs/CONTRIBUTING.md

 # Contributing Code to GDMATE #
-The underlying goal of GDMATE is to enable highly transparent, community-drive code development within as structure that keeps the code organized, accessible, and useable.
+The underlying goal of GDMATE is to enable highly transparent, community-drive code development within a structure that keeps the code organized, accessible, and useable.
 With that in mind, we welcome all contributions and ask that code abide by the following guidelines.
 Please contact one of the maintainers if you have questions about how to organize, document, and test your code for inclusion in the package.
 These guidelines will be used in assessing all pull requests for new code.

 ## Summary Checklist for Code Contributions ##
 * Code written as functions in modules within subpackages.